Emmabsy/gym-react/README.md

 # react-gym-website

-<h2> This project is free to use and does not contains any license. </h2>
 <h3 align="center">
 GymX is a completely responsive gym website that is compatible with all mobile devices. <br>
  The application is built  react,  HTML and CSS